PART 1: GENERAL

 Back to Work Allowance is not payable to a person to whom an allowance is in payment in respect of a course of education, training, development or employment.

-Periods spent on BTWEA are acceptable as periods of unemployment for the purposes of qualifying for Back to Education or CE Schemes.
+Periods spent on BTWEA are acceptable as periods of unemployment for the purposes of qualifying for Back to Education.

 Where a person is in receipt of Back to Work Enterprise Allowance and subsequently becomes entitled to the Survivor Contributory pension, the Back to Work payment continues at the single rate.
 No increase for a qualified child can be included.